corefan/xenko-docs/manual/graphics/effects-and-shaders/effect-language.md

 You can create a shader at runtime with @'SiliconStudio.Xenko.Shaders.ShaderSource' objects.
 Shaders come in three types:

-- @'SiliconStudio.Xenko.Shaders.ShaderClassSource' correspond to a unique class
+- @'SiliconStudio.Xenko.Shaders.ShaderClassSource' correspond to a unique shader class
 - @'SiliconStudio.Xenko.Shaders.ShaderMixinSource' mix several @'SiliconStudio.Xenko.Shaders.ShaderSource', set preprocessor values, define compositions
 - @'SiliconStudio.Xenko.Shaders.ShaderArraySource' are used for arrays of compositions